chriswrightdesign/websites-for-non-jerks/README.md

 - Have all decisions enhanced and emphasized the content?
 - Are you chunking content to allow for skim reading and ease of re-use?
 - Has the content driven the design decisions, or has it been visa versa?
+- Have you revisited the hierarchy of important information?
+- Are you hiding useful content for people because you assume they won’t use it?
+- If you’re using a CMS is it set up for multiple types of headline so the important headline doesn’t get truncated randomly?
+- Do you really need that image carousel or is it just politically convenient?
+- How are you dealing with large infographics or tables?
+- Have you organised tables based on how people will use the info?
+- How are you dealing with video, both in scale and bandwidth?
+- How are you dealing with maps (especially google maps)?

 #3.
 Usability